Edirom/ess-website/README.md

    named `programm.html`.
 It's important that the metadata "title" string contains "Kursprogramm", otherwise the programm will not properly be displayed on the "archiv" page.
+3. Updating the top navigation:
+   To have the top navigation point at the right program, please modify the YAML file at `_data/navigation.yml`.

 ## Building locally